lgp171188/launchpad/doc/explanation/charms.rst

 3. **Write minimal code:** You can start by writing minimal reactive code that gets the source tree deployed (nothing too specialized).
    This should give you something you can build and deploy to a Juju model to test out.
 (Tip: have a look at ``charm/launchpad/`` charm.
 It can be used as a minimal skeleton that does nothing except deploy a Launchpad payload with some basic configuration).
+   If your application doesn't publish artifacts that can be used by your charm to deploy the source code, have a look at :ref:`Create Jobs to Publish Artifacts <create_job_to_publish_artifacts>`.

 4. **Add configurations:** Have a look at configurations related to your app in `lp-production-configs